cosmo0/arcade-manager/README.md

 If you think you can help, please create a pull request!
 Or just send me the translated files.
 I'm happy either way.

+If you want to test your translations, you'll have to add your language to `src\ArcadeManager.Core\Services\Localizer.cs` in the `_locales` array.

-You can also contribute using [Weblate](https://hosted.weblate.org/projects/arcademanager/arcademanager-ui/)
+You can also contribute using [Weblate](https://hosted.weblate.org/projects/arcademanager/arcademanager-ui/).

 ## Development